nus-cs2103-AY2021S1/ip/README.md

 ### `todo` - Add a new Todo task
 This command adds a new Todo task to the user's list of tasks.
+Duplicate tasks will not be added to the list.

 Format:
 `todo TODO_DESCRIPTION`